Conor-github/fake_twitter/README.md

 * Ruby 2.7.0

-* SQlite with PostGres in branch
+* SQlite with PostgreSQL in branch deploy_swap_postgresql

 * Rspec